tahuh/tnclone/README.md

 By double clicking this icon, tnclone will execute with some command line prompt automatically open.

+## Test data
+Use test data in data directory.
+FASTQ files are already trimmed so user only need to check assembly and sort option and turn off sort and trim option

 ## Authors
 * Sunghoon Heo - *Initially developed this software* -
 * Byungjin Hwang  - *Data analysis* -